| <!DOCTYPE HTML> |

 | <a href="#hygiene-and-hierarchies">Hygiene</a> below).</li> |

-| <li>These three passes happen one after another on every AST fragment |
+| <li>These two passes happen one after another on every AST fragment |

 | freshly expanded from a macro: |